percona/pbm-docs/docs/usage/restore.md

     ### Adjust memory consumption

-    Starting with version 1.3.2, Percona Backup for MongoDB config includes the restore options to adjust the memory consumption by the `pbm-agent` in environments with tight memory bounds.
+    Percona Backup for MongoDB config includes the restore options to adjust the memory consumption by the `pbm-agent` in environments with tight memory bounds.
 This allows preventing out of memory errors during the restore operation.

     ```yaml
     restore:
       batchSize: 500
-      numInsertionWorkers: 10
+      numInsertionWorkers: 1
     ```

     The default values were adjusted to fit the setups with the memory allocation of 1GB and less for the agent.

-    !!! note
+    !!! important

-        The lower the values, the less memory is allocated for the restore.
-However, the performance decreases too.
+        In version 2.8.0, the default number for the `numInsertionWorkers` parameter has changed.
+Verify your applications and adjust the configuration if needed.

+    Starting with version 2.8.0, you can override the number of insertion workers for a specific restore operation.

+    ```{.bash data-prompt="$"}
+    $ pbm restore <backup_name> --numInsertionWorkers 5
+    ```

+    Increasing the number may increase the restore speed.
+However, increase the number of workers with caution, not to run into higher than expected disk and CPU usage.

     ### Restore from a logical backup made on previous major version of Percona Server for MongoDB